Aghajari: Population

+At the time of the 2006 National Census, the city's population was 13,152 in 2,943 households, when it was in the former Aghajari District of Behbahan County The following census in 2011 counted 12,653 people in 3,400 households.
+The 2016 census measured the population of the city as 11,912 people in 3,477 households, by which time the district had been separated from the county in the establishment of Aghajari County.

 Climate

 Aghajari has a hot desert climate (Köppen climate classification BWh) with long, scorching hot summers and pleasant to warm, short winters.
 Aghajari is consistently one of the hottest places on the planet during the summer, with summer temperatures regularly at least 45 C, sometimes exceeding 50 C with many sandstorms and duststorms.
 However, in winters, the minimum temperature can fall to around 5 C. Winters in Aghajari have no snow.
 The average annual rainfall is around 260 mm.